robert-westenberger/knowledgebase/book-notes/calculus-with-analytic-geometry/the-derivative-of-a-function.md

 $$ m=\underset{Q\rarr P}{lim} \hspace{1mm} m_{sec}=\underset{x_1\rarr x_2}{lim}\frac{y_1 - y_0}{x_1 - x_0}$$

-We must think of x_1 as coming very close to x_0 but remaining distinct from it.
+4) We use the equation of the curve to calculate the slope of the secant.
+Since

 test